QualiChain/P2Cstore/README.md

 ## On P2Cstore

-### It is important to first know and understand which are the system participants:
+### The system participants are the following:

 * **The Storage peers** - Nodes that store content from other nodes and participate in the routing algorithm.
 Storage peers can perform all the operations on the system.
 * **The Readers** - Nodes that do not store content from other nodes nor have to give storage space to the system.
 This type of participant can only read from the system.
 * **Cloud providers** - Comercial cloud providers like AWS and GCP.

-### Now we will describe what are the main operations available:
+### The main operations supported are:

 * **Add operation** - Storage peers can add content to the system using this operation.
 * **Get operation** - Storage peers and Readers can read content from the system using this operation.
 * **Delete operation** - Storage peers can delete content from the system using this operation.
 * **Update operation** - Storage peers can update content from the system using this operation.

-There are also a few auxiliary operations available, to find them one simply has to type **help** on the program terminal and click Enter and a list with all the operations is displayed.
+There are also a few auxiliary operations available.
+To learn about them one simply has to type **help** on the program terminal and click Enter and a list with all the operations is displayed.

 * [Return to Index](#index)